The config app manages your project's configuration values, which are

 If you want to add custom configuration values for use in your application,

-you are free to add other keys to the object exposed by app.js
+you are free to add other keys to the object exposed by app.js.
+If you are

 writing custom apps, you can give them their own configuration files too.